krypten/ctf-workbook/htb/machines/easy/timelapse.md

 SMB         10.129.12.186   445    DC01             SYSVOL                          Logon server share
 ```

-Enumerating the `Shares` where we have read access. and reading files present in it.
+Enumerating the `Shares` where we have read access and reading files present in it.
 ```
 $ smbclient -N -U 'a' \\\\timelapse.htb\\Shares